asterisk/node-voicemail-fsm/README.md

 For more information on voicemail data access layer, see [voicemail-data](http://github.com/asterisk/node-voicemail-data).
 For more information on voicemail prompt, see [voicemail-prompt](http://github.com/asterisk/node-voicemail-prompt).
 For more information on voicemail config, see [voicemail-config](http://github.com/asterisk/node-voicemail-config).
 For more information on voicemail mailbox, see [voicemail-mailbox](http://github.com/asterisk/node-voicemail-mailbox).
 For more information on voicemail auth, see [voicemail-auth](http://github.com/asterisk/node-voicemail-auth);

-The finite state machine will drive the voicemail application without the need for a external API to be programmed against.
+The finite state machine will drive the voicemail application without the need for an external API to be programmed against it.

 # Development